grange85/ahfow-database/_luna-shows/2015/2015-09-19-luna-tuning-fork-auckland-new-zealand.md

 show-notes: ''
 show-setlist:
  - California (All The Way)
- - Sideshow by The Seashore
+ - Sideshow by the Seashore
  - Anesthesia
  - Malibu Love Nest
  - Tiger Lily